Legal

 The Service may include AI Features that process Customer Data to generate, summarize, analyze, search, draft, recommend, or assist with HR and performance-management workflows.

-EvalFlow may use third-party AI providers as Subprocessors.
-Depending on the provider and configuration, AI providers may temporarily process and retain limited inputs, outputs, metadata, or logs for abuse monitoring, security, legal compliance, or service operation purposes.
+EvalFlow does not use Customer Data to train generalized AI models for other customers.
+EvalFlow may use third-party AI providers as Subprocessors who may temporarily process limited inputs, outputs, or metadata for abuse monitoring, security, or service operation purposes.

 24. Regulated and High-Risk Use

-Customer is solely responsible for validating AI outputs and ensuring that Customer’s use of the Service complies with applicable employment, labor, human rights, anti-discrimination, privacy, and AI laws.
+Customer must ensure meaningful human review of AI-assisted outputs before using them in any employment-related process.
+Customer is solely responsible for validating AI outputs and ensuring that Customer's use of the Service complies with applicable employment, labor, human rights, anti-discrimination, privacy, and AI laws.

 25. Government and Law Enforcement Requests

 If EvalFlow receives a government, regulator, court, law enforcement, or similar request for Personal Data processed on behalf of Customer, EvalFlow will, where legally permitted, notify Customer.
+EvalFlow may disclose Personal Data where required by law and will use commercially reasonable efforts to limit disclosure to what is legally required.

 26. Data Accuracy

 Customer is responsible for the accuracy, completeness, quality, relevance, and legality of Personal Data submitted to the Service.
+EvalFlow has no obligation to verify Personal Data entered by Customer or Authorized Users.

 27. Liability

-For clarity, EvalFlow’s total aggregate liability arising out of or relating to this DPA, Personal Data, Security Incidents, privacy claims, data protection claims, AI processing, Subprocessors, or international transfers is subject to the liability cap in the Agreement.
+Each party's liability under this DPA is subject to the limitations, exclusions, and liability caps in the Agreement.
+EvalFlow's total aggregate liability arising out of or relating to this DPA, Personal Data, Security Incidents, privacy claims, AI processing, Subprocessors, or international transfers is subject to the liability cap in the Agreement.
+Nothing in this DPA limits liability where such limitation is prohibited by Applicable Data Protection Laws.

 28. Indemnity

-Customer will defend, indemnify, and hold harmless EvalFlow, its directors, officers, employees, contractors, agents, representatives, Affiliates, and Subprocessors from and against any claims, damages, liabilities, losses, fines, penalties, costs, and expenses, including reasonable legal fees, arising out of or relating to:
+Customer will defend, indemnify, and hold harmless EvalFlow, its directors, officers, employees, contractors, agents, representatives, Affiliates, and Subprocessors from and against any claims, damages, liabilities, losses, fines, penalties, costs, and expenses, including reasonable legal fees, arising out of or relating to: Customer's violation of Applicable Data Protection Laws; Customer's failure to provide required notices, consents, or legal bases; Customer's submission of Sensitive Data; Customer's employment or HR decisions; Customer's instructions to EvalFlow; Customer's use of AI Features; Customer's integrations or third-party services; Customer's failure to respond to Data Subject requests; or Customer's processing of Personal Data through the Service.

 29. Changes to this DPA

 EvalFlow may update this DPA from time to time to reflect changes in law, the Service, subprocessors, security measures, or business operations.
+EvalFlow will provide notice of material changes by posting an updated DPA, sending email, or providing in-app notice.

-If Customer objects to a material change, Customer must notify EvalFlow in writing.
-The parties will work in good faith to resolve the objection.
-If the objection cannot be resolved, Customer may terminate the affected Service as its sole and exclusive remedy.
+Customer's continued use of the Service after the updated DPA becomes effective constitutes acceptance.
+If Customer objects to a material change, the parties will work in good faith to resolve the objection.
+If unresolved, Customer may terminate the affected Service as its sole and exclusive remedy.

 30. Contact